ciscoheat/superforms-web/src/routes/components/+page.md

 ## Using the componentized field in awesome ways

-As mentioned, using this field component is now as simple as (assuming you renamed `superFrm` to `form`):
+As mentioned, using this field component is now as simple as:

 ```svelte
 <TextField {form} field="name" />
 ```

-But to show off some real super proxy power, let's re-create the above tags example with the `TextField` component:
+But to show off some real super proxy power, let's recreate the tags example above with the `TextField` component:

 ```svelte
 <form method="POST" use:enhance>